Chidera0001/HOVA/README.md

 Ensure you have Flutter and Dart installed on your system.

 Implementation Details:
-The responsive screen was implemented using Flutter, focusing on an effective project structure and widget hierarchy.
+*Effectiveness: I connected the two pages of the mobile app (cNew transaction & Confirm transaction) *The responsive screen was implemented using Flutter, focusing on an effective project structure and widget hierarchy.
 Key decisions include:
-Widget Choices: Utilized Flutter's responsive widgets such as LayoutBuilder and MediaQuery to ensure adaptability across different devices.
+*Widget Choices: Utilized Flutter's responsive widgets such as LayoutBuilder and MediaQuery to ensure adaptability across different devices.
-State Management: Employed Provider for efficient state management, enhancing the app's scalability.
+*State Management: Employed Provider for efficient state management, enhancing the app's scalability.

 API Integration:
 The app seamlessly integrates a mock JSON REST API response from MockAPI.
 This demonstrates proficiency in handling data within a Flutter application.
 A snippet of the integration is shown below